mayenbk/HealthShield/README.md

 - Keys and secrets are not stored the way a real system would
 - Do NOT connect this to real hospital systems or patient records

+---

+## Limitations & Threat Model

+This project is designed to **start conversations**, not replace real security work.

+Some simplified assumptions:
+- Single “demo user” that has no real authentication or identity management
+- Keys are generated in-memory for each demo run and are not persisted securely
+- No database, no network calls and all logic is in memory for teaching
+- No real logging infrastructure or SIEM connection

+Real healthcare systems would need:
+- Strong authentication and authorisation
+- Key management (HSMs, key vaults)
+- Encrypted databases and backups
+- Regulatory and compliance reviews (e.g. NHS, GDPR)